 The Wheeler Arts Community is the result of a unique collaboration between the University of Indianapolis and the Southeast Neighborhoods of Indianapolis.
 Wheeler Arts occupies what was once an abandoned carburetor factory in the Fountain Square area just three miles north of the UIndy campus.
 The building now contains 36 artist studio/loft apartments housing professional painters, sculptors, writer, musicians, and dancers.
 The UIndy Community Arts and Education Center (CAEC) at Wheeler Arts includes:

-The CPC coordinates the scheduling of the classroom space, plans and schedules community-oriented classes, develops new programs for the Wheeler Arts Community, and publicizes WAC events and courses.
+The CSLCE coordinates the scheduling of the classroom space, plans and schedules community-oriented classes, develops new programs for the Wheeler Arts Community, and publicizes WAC events and courses.

 From Carburetors to Canvas: A Brief History of the Wheeler Arts Community

 The Wheeler Factory project represents an unprecedented Indianapolis collaboration between city, state, and federal agencies; neighborhood organizations; and higher education, to use the arts for revival of the historic Fountain Square Neighborhood.

 The Wheeler Building has been a site for innovation in one capacity or another since its construction in 1914.
 Mr. Wheeler, one of the founders of the Indianapolis 500 race, owned and operated the Wheeler Carburetor Company, the world’s first, during the golden age of Indianapolis auto manufacturing.
 Although the local automotive business companies soon died out, the Wheeler Company continued to make carburetors at the warehouse for companies such as Harley Davidson motorcycles for many years.
 The Wheeler Company later sold the structure to the Ransburg Company, which produced many different products.
 It was in this building that the Ransburgs invented the technique of electrostatic painting.
 “Ransburg” remains on the steps of the threshold.